MicrosoftDocs/Viva/Viva/insights/introduction.md

 [Microsoft Viva Insights](https://insights.office.com/VivaInsights/) is part of [Microsoft Viva](https://www.microsoft.com/microsoft-viva).
 Microsoft Viva brings together communications, knowledge, learning, resources, and insights into an employee experience that integrates seamlessly into the apps you use every day, such as Microsoft Teams.

-Viva Insights includes a Microsoft Teams app and web features and tools that help people and businesses thrive with data-driven, privacy-protected insights, and recommendations to improve productivity and wellbeing.
+Viva Insights includes an app in Microsoft Teams and on the web that help people and businesses thrive with data-driven, privacy-protected insights, and recommendations to improve productivity and wellbeing.

 * [**Personal insights**](./personal/teams/viva-teams-app.md) - Get personal insights that only you can see.
 Insights about how you work and what you might change to do your best work, such as in [Viva Insights in Teams](./personal/teams/viva-insights-home.md), in a [Briefing email in Outlook](./personal/briefing/be-overview.md), or in your personal Dashboard.
 Get useful recommendations, such as protecting time in the day for regular breaks, focused work, and learning that help improve wellbeing and boost productivity.
 * [**Manager insights**](./use/myteam.md) - Manager insights give much-needed visibility into work patterns that might lead to burnout and stress.
 These include regular after-hours work, meeting overload, or too little focus time.
 Managers and team leads can use these insights to help their teams strike a balance between productivity and wellbeing.